How is a Pressure Equalizing (PE) Tube Inserted?

 Ear Infections

 Children with tubes will usually have drainage from the ear with an infection.
-The drainage may be clear, yellow, orange, green, brown, pink, or bloody.
-Your doctor will give you a prescription for ear drops to keep on hand.
-If your child develops ear drainage, use the drops as directed and notify our office the next business day, so that we may update our records.
+If your child develops ear drainage, use the drops as directed and notify your ENT provider.

 Rejection of the Tubes

-Because the PE tube is a foreign material to the body, the tube will eventually be rejected or pushed out of the eardrum.
-Depending on the type of tube, this will most often occur six to 12 months after the tubes have been placed.
+Because the PE tube is a foreign material to the body, the tube will usually be rejected or pushed out of the eardrum naturally by the body.
+Depending on the type of tube, this will most often occur 6 to 18 months after the tubes have been placed.

 Follow-Up

-A postoperative office appointment is needed after surgery and then periodically until the PE tubes are out or until your child no longer has problems with ear infections.
+A follow-up office appointment is needed after surgery and then periodically until the PE tubes are out or until your child no longer has problems with ear infections.

-During these visits we will check the status of the PE tubes and evaluate the condition of the eardrum.
-If there are problems or questions, call the office nurse.
+During these visits, your ENT provider will check the status of the PE tubes and evaluate the condition of the eardrum.